Hixie/isd/servers/src/systems-server/README.md

 This feature supports the following commands:

- * `catalog`: two numeric fields, x and y, indicating an empty cell.
+ * `get-buildings`: two numeric fields, x and y, indicating an empty cell.
 Returns a list of asset classes that could be built on the grid at that location; each entry consisting of the numeric asset class ID, a string giving an icon name, a string giving a class name, and a string giving a description.

  * `build`: two numeric fields, x and y, indicating an empty cell, followed by the asset class ID (from the `catalog` command).